 Intentional or not, I love how individual the songs are.
 Though most people will play each song in order, I found that you don’t have to.
 You can shuffle a single album or even mix-and-match songs between albums and still find the music to be just as pleasant.

 I was going to write a short story beside each track in Before The Night, but I quickly realized how time-consuming that would be.
 Besides, the beauty of music is its subjective nature.
 Don’t let anyone tell you otherwise.

 I’ve embedded the album so you can listen for yourself.
-Keep in mind that you’re going to need headphones at max volume to get the full experience.
+Keep in mind that you’re going to need headphones to get the full experience.
 Sit back, relax, and free up an hour or so in your schedule.
 It’s going to be a while.

 In brief, Before The Night is by far my all time favorite album by HOME.
 It may not be as classic as Odyssey, nor as shiny as Falling Into Place, but it evoked the most emotion out of me.
 I felt invigorated, melancholy, and exhausted all throughout the entirety of this album.
 Though the songs will remain the same, what you make of it is all up to you.

-You can support HOME (which I highly recommend) by purchasing and/or streaming through Bandcamp, iTunes, Spotify, Play Music, and SoundCloud.
+You can find music by HOME via Bandcamp, iTunes, Spotify, Google Play Music, and SoundCloud.
 If you love the sound of electronic, low-fi, and retro instruments, this is the music for you.
-Perhaps one day we’ll get the chance to see (and hear) HOME tour live.
+Perhaps one day I’ll get the chance to see (and hear) HOME tour live.
 It would be a dream.